ankane/ahoy_email/README.md

 ### 1.0

-- Only saves emails that are sent
+- Only sent emails are recorded
-- Doesn’t require additional user lookup query if `params[:user]` is passed

 Breaking changes